Can I exclude owners and officers from workers’ comp coverage in California?

 What if a business is a sole proprietorship?

 If your business is a sole proprietorship, you—as the owner—are automatically excluded from workers’ comp.
-Also, since the state of California considers spouses to be co-owners, you can also exclude your spouse (again, if you are a sole proprietor).
+Also, since the State of California labor code considers spouses to be co-owners, you can exclude your spouse (again, if you are a sole proprietor).

-In some cases, you can elect to be included in your workers’ comp policy, but you should be aware that some insurers won’t write a policy which covers the owner of a sole proprietorship business.
+In some cases, you can elect to be included in your own workers’ comp policy.
+Still, you should be aware that some insurers won’t write a policy covering a sole shareholder/business owner.
 (Buying a standard health insurance policy and disability insurance is usually a better bet for sole proprietors.)

 Can business partners be excluded?

 Business partners are automatically included in your policy.
-But if they are considered a General Partner, they can be excluded if they fill out a waiver.
+But if they are considered a General Partner, they can be excluded if they fill out a waiver with their insurance carrier.

 All employees and working members of your LLC are automatically included in your California workers’ compensation policy.
-Working members can be excluded, though, if they execute a written waiver.
+Working members can be excluded, though, if they execute a written waiver to the insurance company.